magento/devdocs/guides/v2.3/cloud/release-notes/cloud-tools.md

     -   {:.new}<!-- MAGECLOUD-2901 -->Added support for database table prefixes using the [DATABASE_CONFIGURATION environment variable]({{page.baseurl}}/cloud/env/variables-deploy.html#database_configuration).

 -   {:.fix}<!-- MAGECLOUD-3545/Github#455 -->Added the `pub/static/.htaccess` file to the exclude list.
+[Fix submitted by Björn Kraus of PHOENIX MEDIA GmbH](https://github.com/magento/ece-tools/pull/455).

--   {:.fix}<!-- MAGECLOUD-3178 -->Fixed an error when all validation messages were showing as Critical if at least one critical level validator returned an error.
+-   {:.fix}<!-- MAGECLOUD-3178 -->Fixed an error when all validation messages were showing as `Critical` if at least one critical level validator returned an error.

 -   {:.fix}<!-- MAGECLOUD-3075 -->Fixed an issue that caused a deployment failure if the Magento base URL did not exist in the database.

 -   {:.new}<!-- MAGECLOUD-3451 -->Added a new command to the `{{site.data.var.ct}}` package that displays environment services, routes, or variables.
 See [Services, routes, and variable]({{page.baseurl}}/cloud/reference/ece-tools-reference.html#services-routes-and-variables).
-[Thanks to Vladimir Kerkhoff](https://github.com/magento/ece-tools/pull/486).
+[Feature submitted by Vladimir Kerkhoff](https://github.com/magento/ece-tools/pull/486).

 ## v2002.0.19